Brendan O'Carroll: Early life

-The youngest of 11 children, O'Carroll was born in Finglas, Dublin on 17 September 1955.
+Brendan O'Carroll was born on 17 September 1955, in Finglas, Dublin, the youngest of 11 children.
 His mother, Maureen, was a Labour Party TD and his father, Gerard O'Carroll, was a carpenter.
-His father died in 1962 when O'Carroll was seven, and Brendan's mother raised their eleven children with little money.
+His father died in 1962 when O'Carroll was seven, and his mother raised him and his siblings with little money.
 He attended Saint Gabriel's National School and left at the age of 12.
-He had a string of occupations; these included being a waiter and a milkman.
+He had a string of occupations, including waiter and milkman.

 Career

 Early career

-Having become well known as a comedy guest on The Late Late Show, O'Carroll released four stand-up videos, titled How's your Raspberry Ripple, How's your Jolly Roger, How's your Snowballs and How's your Wibbly Wobbly Wonder.
-O'Carroll wrote the screenplay to Sparrow's Trap, a boxing movie.
-The film, which had Stephen Rea cast in the lead role, ran into financing difficulties midway through the shoot when the distributor withdrew and it was abandoned.
-Incurring debts of over €1 million, O'Carroll became bankrupt and the film has never been produced.
-O'Carroll presented a quiz show, called Hot Milk and Pepper, on RTÉ One, with long-term collaborator Gerry Browne.
+Having become well known as a comedy guest on The Late Late Show, O'Carroll released four stand-up videos titled How's your Raspberry Ripple, How's your Jolly Roger, How's your Snowballs, and How's your Wibbly Wobbly Wonder.
+He wrote the screenplay to Sparrow's Trap, a boxing film.
+The film, which had Stephen Rea cast in the lead role, ran into financing difficulties midway through the shoot when the distributor withdrew, and it was abandoned.
+Incurring debts of over €1 million, O'Carroll became bankrupt, and the film has never been produced.
+He presented a quiz show, Hot Milk and Pepper, on RTÉ One with long-term collaborator Gerry Browne.

 Mrs. Brown's Boys

-In 1992, O'Carroll performed a short radio play titled Mrs. Brown's Boys and shortly afterwards he wrote four books titled The Mammy, The Granny, The Chisellers and The Scrapper.
-In 1999, a movie named Agnes Browne, starring Anjelica Huston, was released, based on his book "The Mammy".
+In 1992, O'Carroll performed a short radio play titled Mrs. Brown's Boys, and shortly afterwards he wrote four books: The Mammy, The Granny, The Chisellers, and The Scrapper.
+In 1999, a film named Agnes Browne, starring Anjelica Huston, was released, based on The Mammy.
 O'Carroll also co-wrote the screenplay.
-He then decided to put together his own family theatre company, Mrs. Browne's Boys, and dressed up as a woman to play his part, as the actress he had originally hired didn't show up.
+He then put together his own family theatre company, Mrs. Browne's Boys, and dressed up as a woman to play his part, as the actress he had originally hired did not show up.

-From 1999 to 2009, he wrote and performed in five plays.
+From 1999 to 2010, he wrote and performed in five plays.
 Since 2011, the stage shows have been re-toured across the UK.
 In 2011, his plays were adapted into a television sitcom (with the name "Browne" shortened to "Brown").
-So far, from 2011, 28 episodes have aired, across three series, several Christmas-special episodes and a one-off live episode that aired in 2016 on RTÉ One and BBC One.
-Mrs. Brown's Boys D'Movie was released on 27 June 2014, and was a significant success in the UK, staying at number one in the box office for two consecutive weeks.
-However, the film had negative reviews; one saying it was not just unfunny but "close to anti-funny".
+Since 2011, 28 episodes have aired, across three series, several Christmas-specials, and a one-off live episode that aired in 2016 on RTÉ One and BBC One.
+Mrs. Brown's Boys D'Movie was released on 27 June 2014 and was a significant success in the UK, staying at number one in the box office for two consecutive weeks.
+However, the film had negative reviews, including one saying it was not just unfunny but "close to anti-funny".
 O'Carroll's wife, his sister Eilish, his son Danny, and his daughter Fiona all appear or have appeared on episodes of Mrs. Brown's Boys.
+O'Carroll also appeared as Mrs Brown in the 2022 Netflix film A Madea Homecoming.

+In August 2026, O'Carroll announced that he had two jaw fractures and required "immediate surgery", and filming for that year's Mrs Brown's Boys Christmas and New Year specials was cancelled.